travigd/documentation/http-api/reading-streams.md

 </div>
 </div>

-There are two other modes that are variants of `body`. `PrettyBody` <!-- Is it really camel-cased? --> which will try to reformat the JSON to make it "pretty to read", and `TryHarder` that will work harder to try to parse and reformat JSON from an event to return it in the feed.
+There are two other modes that are variants of `body`. `PrettyBody` which will try to reformat the JSON to make it "pretty to read", and `TryHarder` that will work harder to try to parse and reformat JSON from an event to return it in the feed.
 These do not include further information, they are focused on how the feed looks.